larsreed/jsonschemadocs/README.md

 A prototype of a simple utility to be able to embed more comprehensive documentation within a JSON Schema.

 Written by Lars Reed, april 2021.
-I'm happy for attribution if you use this code for anything ;)
+I'd be happy for an attribution if you use this code for anything ;)

 # Writing schemas

 * JSON Schema

     Start off by creating your actual schema, as per https://json-schema.org/